-Home to volcanoes and icebergs, elves (allegedly) and Vikings, waterfalls and geysers, lagoons and rainbows, Iceland promises a singular kind of magic for a private tour.
-Set at the edge of the Arctic Circle, on one of the world’s most active volcanic areas, the land of fire and ice is a place like no other.
+Home to volcanoes and icebergs, waterfalls and geysers, lagoons and rainbows, expect a singular kind of magic on Iceland private tours.
+Set at the edge of the Arctic Circle, on one of the world’s most active volcanic areas, the Land of Fire and Ice is a place like no other.

 1. Explore the Ring Road

-One of the best ways to get to know a country is by driving it, and Iceland happens to be encircled by a route called the Ring Road, which takes you past a whole host of celebrated attractions.
+One of the best ways to get to know a country is by driving.
+Iceland happens to be encircled by a route called the Ring Road, which takes you past a whole host of celebrated attractions.

-Going on a privately-led tour of the Ring Road will give you a comprehensive overview of the island, where you’ll be able to experience the surreal landscapes of the glacier lagoon, the moon-like terrain of the Lake Mývatn area, and the most magical waterfalls in Iceland.
+Going on a privately led tour of the Ring Road will give you a comprehensive overview of the island.
+You’ll be able to experience the surreal landscapes of the glacier lagoon, the moon-like terrain of the Lake Mývatn area, and the most magical waterfalls around the country.

 What are the highlights on a private tour of the Ring Road?

-Reykjavik: Iceland's beloved capital city is where you’ll depart from any tour along the Ring Road, and a little time here means you can shop and dine down trendy Laugavegur, or explore the nation’s most vaunted galleries and museums.
-This is also a good launching point for some whale watching tours.
+The capital city: Reykjavík is where you’ll depart from any tour along the Ring Road.
+Even with a short time here, you could shop and dine down the trendy Laugavegur street.
+Or explore the nation’s most vaunted galleries and museums.
+Whale-watching tours are also available from the city harbour.

-The Blue Lagoon: Situated just under an hour from Reykjavik, the Blue Lagoon is a place where you can (almost literally) dive into Iceland’s geothermal landscape.
-You can even visit shortly after hopping off the plane if you fancy it.
+The Blue Lagoon: Situated just under an hour from Reykjavík, the Blue Lagoon is a place where you can dive into Iceland’s geothermal landscape.
+You can even visit shortly after or before hopping off the plane if you fancy it.

-The Golden Circle: Set in the southwest of the island, again only a short distance from the capital, you’ll find the iconic Golden Circle.
-Headline acts include the many tiered waterfall Gullfoss, the UNESCO-listed Þingvellir National Park, and the explosive fun of Geysir hot spring area.
+The Golden Circle: Set in the southwest of the island, a short distance from the capital, you’ll find the iconic Golden Circle.
+Headline acts include the many-tiered waterfall Gullfoss, the UNESCO-listed Þingvellir (Thingvellir) National Park, and the explosive hot spring area of Geysir.

-Waterfalls: You have so, so many waterfalls to see in Iceland, on top of the Golden Circle's impressive Gullfoss.
-My favourite to date is the world-famous Seljalandsfoss – the one you can walk behind.
-But there's also Skógafoss just along the south coast, and many more beside.
+Waterfalls: You'll find so many beautiful waterfalls in Iceland, on top of the Golden Circle's impressive Gullfoss.
+One of our favourites is the world-famous Seljalandsfoss – the one you can walk behind.
+But there's also Skógafoss just along the south coast, and many more along the way.

 Rugged coastline: From the black sand beaches right by Vík í Mýrdal, to the steep cliffs and basalt columns of Reynisdrangar, the dramatic shores of the east are a photographer’s dream.

-Icebergs ahoy: On the Ring Road you can see the stunning Jökulsárlón glacier lagoon, where floating icebergs slide by, and then visit Diamond Beach, where glittering icy monoliths litter the shore.
+Icebergs ahoy: On the Ring Road you can see the stunning Jökulsárlón glacier lagoon, where floating icebergs slide by.
+Afterwards, visit the nearby Diamond Beach, where glittering icy monoliths dot the shore.

 Lake Mývatn: Explore the eerie moonscape of the Námaskarð pass and Skútustaðagígar pseudo craters.

-Akureyri: Known in Iceland as the ‘Capital of the North’ you can explore this town with a local expert, who will lead you through the history and sites of this lovely harbourside community.
+Akureyri: It is known in Iceland as the "Capital of the North".
+Explore with a local tour guide to learn about the history and sites of this lovely harbourside town.

 Horse riding: Skagafjörður is known as the “Mecca of the Icelandic Horse”, where you can ride through the remarkable landscape on these hardy and friendly horses.

-Hot springs, more waterfalls, and Borgarfjörður: See Europe’s most powerful hot spring, Deildartunguhver, the cascading waterfall duo of Hraunfossar and Barnafoss, and the land of Icelandic sagas: Borgarfjörður.
+Hot springs, more waterfalls, and Borgarfjörður: See Europe’s most powerful hot spring, Deildartunguhver, the cascading waterfall of Hraunfossar, and the land of Icelandic sagas: Borgarfjörður.

 2. Find adventure in the Golden Circle